 Problem Procedure Double-clicking does not work In this instance, you should initially try changing the double-click speed setting within the Mouse Control utility.
-To access this utility, click Start -&gt; Control Panel -&gt; Hardware and Sound -&gt; Mouse.
+To access this utility, click Start -> Control Panel -> Hardware and Sound -> Mouse.
 Within the Mouse Properties window, click the Buttons tab.
 Set the double-click speed as required and click OK.
 The on-screen pointer moves too fast or too slow In this instance, you should initially try changing the speed setting within the Mouse Control utility.
-To access this utility, click Start -&gt; Control Panel -&gt; Hardware and Sound -&gt; Mouse.
-Within the Mouse Properties window, click the Pointer Options tab.
+1. To access this utility, click Start -> Control Panel -> Hardware and Sound -> Mouse.
+2. Within the Mouse Properties window, click the Pointer Options tab.
 3. Set the pointer speed as required and click OK.
 The on-screen pointer moves erratically The elements of the mouse responsible for detecting movement might be dirty - please refer to the documentation supplied with the mouse for instructions on how to clean it.
 If you are still unable to resolve the problem, contact TOSHIBA Support.